MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/The Link Layer.md

-Link layer services and implementations
+## Link layer services and implementations

-Error Detection and Correction Techniques
+## Error Detection and Correction Techniques

-Multiple access links and protocols
+## Multiple access links and protocols

-Switched LAN: Ethernet and VLANs
+## Switched LAN - Ethernet and VLANs

-Retrospective: A Day in the Life of a Web Page Request
+## Retrospective - A Day in the Life of a Web Page Request